IanBrettell/PhD-thesis/book/PhD thesis.md

 <p class="caption">(\#fig:sanger)(ref:sanger)</p>
 </div>

+These technological breakthroughs eventually led to the first draft of the human genome being published in 2001 by a large international consortium [@internationalhumangenomesequencingconsortiumInitialSequencingAnalysis2001a], while the full sequence (including heterochromatic regions) was only completed in 2022 [@nurkCompleteSequenceHuman2022].
+The improvement in sequencing technologies has continued to progess to the stage where a $100 human genome is on the horizon [@pennisi100GenomeNew2022], and long-read technologies developed by Pacific Biosciences and Oxford Nanopore Technologies are allowing for single reads of over 2 megabases in length [@payneBulkVisGraphicalViewer2019] and the direct sequencing of DNA modifications [@wangNanoporeSequencingTechnology2021].
+These developments are making genetic technologies ever more accessible and informative, paving the way for greater insights into the genetic basis of phenotypic differences.
+Yet despite these technological advances, the relative contribution of genetics and environment to differences in complex traits remains unclear -- especially in humans -- and is therefore an active area of research.

-## Genetic causes of traits
+## Genetic causes of variation in traits

-### Studies with humans

-* Individual differences in human traits have been studied for more than a century, yet the causes of variation in human traits remain uncertain and controversial [@poldermanMetaanalysisHeritabilityHuman2015].

-* Specifically, the partitioning of observed variability into underlying genetic and environmental sources and the relative importance of additive and non-additive genetic variation are continually debated [@poldermanMetaanalysisHeritabilityHuman2015].
+Individual differences in human traits have now been studied for more than a century, yet the causes of variation in human traits remain uncertain and controversial [@poldermanMetaanalysisHeritabilityHuman2015].
+Specifically, the partitioning of observed variability into underlying genetic and environmental sources and the relative importance of additive and non-additive genetic variation continue to be debated [@poldermanMetaanalysisHeritabilityHuman2015].

-### Heritability
+### Humans and the concept of heritability

-* It is understood that an individual's phenotype is determined by genetic factors interacting with environmental factors and chance.
+It is understood that an individual's phenotype is determined by genetic factors ("nature") interacting with environmental factors ("nurture") and chance [@plominNatureNurtureGenetic2005].
+Fisher's analysis of variance methodology has allowed for the partitioning of variance into components of interest.
+If the total observed phenotypic variation is represented by $V_{P}$, then it can be decomposed as follows:
-The measure of broad-sense heritability measures the proportion of phenotypic variance that is attributable to genetic factors [@falconerIntroductionQuantitativeGenetics1996]:

 $$
+V_{P} = V_{G} + V_{E} + V_{G \times E}
+$$
+Where $V_{G}$ is the total proportion of phenotypic variance attributable to genetic factors, $V_{E}$ is that attributable to environmental factors (i.e. all non-genetic factors), and $V_{G \times E}$ is that attributable to an interaction between genes and environment.
+The measure of *broad-sense heritability* ($H^2$) measures the proportion of phenotypic variance that is attributable to genetic factors [@falconerIntroductionQuantitativeGenetics1996]:

+$$
 \frac{V_G}{V_P}
 $$

-This is commonly known as *broad-sense heritability* ($H^2$), whereas *narrow-sense heritability* ($h^2$) measures the proportion of phenotypic variance attributable to *additive* genetic variance, or the extent to which phenotypes are determined by the genes transmitted from the parents [@falconerIntroductionQuantitativeGenetics1996]:
+*Narrow-sense heritability* ($h^2$) measures the proportion of phenotypic variance attributable to *additive* genetic variance, or the extent to which phenotypes are determined by the genes transmitted from the parents [@falconerIntroductionQuantitativeGenetics1996]:

 $$
 \frac{V_A}{V_P}
 $$

-* Neither $V_G$ nor $V_E$ can be estimate directly from observations of a single population, but can be estimated from experimental populations [@falconerIntroductionQuantitativeGenetics1996].
 Environmental variance cannot be removed because it includes by definition all non-genetic variance, and much of this is beyond experimental control.
 However, elimination of genotypic variance can be achieved experimentally [@falconerIntroductionQuantitativeGenetics1996], for example through creating highly inbred lines, or by using human or animal identical twins.

 * If a group of such individuals is raised under the normal range of environmental circumstances, their phenotypic variance provides an estimate of the environmental variance $V_E$.
 Subtraction of this from the phenotypic variance $V_P$ of a genetically mixed population then gives an estimate of the genotypic variance of this population [@falconerIntroductionQuantitativeGenetics1996].

-* Estimation of the additive variance rests on observation of the degree of resemblance between relatives, with the other genetic variance components being dominance $V_D$ and interaction $V_I$.
-Also not that $V_A$ does not carry with it the assumption of additive gene action; and the existence of additive variance is not an indication that any of the genes act additively (i.e. show neither dominance nor epistasis).

 * The twin study design has been used widely to disentangle the relative contributions of genes and environment, across a variety of human traits.
 The classical twin design is based on contrasting the trait resemblance of monozygotic (**MZ**) and dizygotic (**DZ**) twin pairs [@poldermanMetaanalysisHeritabilityHuman2015].